NovaUniverse/NovaUniverseMC_1.0/configuration.md

 ---
 ## Database options
+* `use_global_settings` (Optional) This options enables reading database config from novaconfig.json in the home directory.
+This is enabled by default and has to be set to false to disable
 * `mysql.driver` The MySQL driver to use
 * `mysql.host` The host of the database server
 * `mysql.username` The username for the database